 Migration often inspires images of springtime and birds flying in to Wisconsin for our warm season.
 Those same animals also travel back to warmer climates for wintertime – so fall is also a fantastic time to witness migration.
-Hawk migration in particular takes place from mid-August through December is one of the most awe-inspiring travels to witness.
+Hawk migration in particular takes place from mid-August through December and is one of the most awe-inspiring travels to witness.

 Hawks in Our Skies